-If you need a little help in your IB Economics SL/HL class, this study guide is for you.
-I’ve gathered all of the best FREE online IB Economics Study Guides and Notes into one useful article.
-I order this IB Economics Study Guide using the IB Economics Syllabus.
+Are you taking IB Economics but feel you aren't learning enough from your class alone?
+Maybe you need more explanation of certain economics topics?
+If you need some help in your IB Economics SL/HL class, this study guide is for you.
+I’ve gathered all of the best free IB Economics study guides and notes into one useful article.
+This IB Economics study guide is organized according to the IB Economics Syllabus.

 How to Use These IB Economics Notes and Study Guide